quantumcat/UnsupervisedLearningFinalAssignment/README.md

-# Unsupervised Learning Final Assignment
+# From Light to Structure
-Assignment submitted to Coursera for fulfillment of requirements of Unsupervised Learning Course, August 2025
+Assignment submitted to Coursera for fulfillment of requirements of Coursera's Unsupervised Learning Course, August 2025